Defense Contractor Fraud and Procurement Schemes

 Your first step is to schedule a consultation with a lawyer experienced in defense fraud whistleblower cases.
 Your first consultation will be your chance to ask any questions you have about the process.
 If you have any evidence that might prove your claims, you should bring it so that your lawyer can have the chance to assess it.

-Defense spending is the single expenditure of the federal budget year after year.
-Wherever there are significant sums of government money, corruption, fraud and abuse is an inevitability.
+Defense spending is one of the single largest expenditures in the federal budget year after year.
+Wherever there are significant sums of government money, corruption, fraud and abuse follow.
 Private contractors, suppliers, and service providers who act to defraud are stealing from taxpayers and putting our soldiers in danger.

-Whether by providing inferior parts and equipment or causing needed funds to be diverted from where they could be used properly - and must be fought on all fronts.
-The False Claims Act is a vital component in the fight against misconduct, which encourages whistleblowers who uncover abuses to come forward.
+Whether the harm comes from inferior parts and equipment or from funds diverted away from where they belong, defense fraud must be fought on all fronts.
+The False Claims Act is a key tool in that fight, and it encourages whistleblowers who uncover abuses to come forward.

 Do I Have a Case?